 You are likely to live in an apartment block with mostly Russian neighbours, unless you live in one of the gated communities.
 Don’t expect to find a house inside the Moscow metropolitan area.
 They are few and far between and apartment blocks are the order of the day.

-There are a number of private clinics which profess to staff Western doctors, and they do, but not enough in my book.
-There is the European Medical Center, the American Medical Centre, US Dental Care and the International SOS Clinic (which is run by Europ Assistance clinic.
-See Medical/Dental services page on www.expat.ru).
-The latter advertise that they employ Western doctors, but in my experience, 90% of the doctors working in these clinics are Russian, though possibly trained in the West.
+There are a number of private clinics which profess to staff Western doctors, and they do, but not enough in my book, although a large number are trained in the West and speak English.
+Options, where they speak English include the European Medical Center, the American Medical Centre, US Dental Care and the International SOS Clinic +7 495 937 6450 and a very useful source of information is the Health Care page on ExpatRu.

-One thing to bear in mind is that if you are involved in an emergency, most of these private clinics will expect an upfront deposit of two to three thousand dollars which can be hard to find at 2am when you need it.
+One thing to bear in mind is that if you are involved in an emergency, most of these private clinics will expect a sub upfront deposit,which can be hard to find at 2am when you need it.
 Most expats have at least Emergency Medical Assistance if not Outpatient assistance covered by their medical insurance.

 There are pharmacies on practically every block and the staff is usually happy (and qualified) to help and give advice on any specific problems or queries.
 Medications overall are cheaper here and many prescription-only drugs are available over-the-counter; you just need to ask (for example, ventolin and antibiotics).

 An exotic melting pot where East meets West, Moscow is an amazing city.
-It is such a privilege to live here, especially given the fact that it was closed to the ordinary person until very recently.
+It is such a privilege to live here, especially given the fact that it was closed to the ordinary person for so long.
 Moscow has such a big history in both the cultural and political sense, and there is much for you to get your teeth stuck into… if you are interested in finding out more about the Russians who are so very much like we are, but then, just that bit different.